 Please keep in mind that you (parents/guardians) are responsible for your students' activities once you dismiss him/her from school with a pre-arranged absence.
 All students with approved pre-arranged absences will be expected to leave the school grounds.
 In addition, please be advised that even when students are absent during exam weeks, they will remain accountable for all work assigned in other classes during that time.

 For student athletes: The FCPS "participation pledge" attendance policy for student athletes remains in effect during AP exam weeks.
-Student athletes are permitted to be absent and participate in athletics only if they submit this pre-arranged absence form by April 17, 2015.
+Student athletes are permitted to be absent and participate in athletics only if they submit this pre-arranged absence form by the end of the school day on April 15, 2016.
 If your student has not submitted this form, or has an absence that was not pre-arranged on the form, the student will be ineligible to play on the afternoon/evening of the date of absence unless the student has direct clearance from a physician.